 Fire & Ice Nights:

-Fire & Ice Nights are run throughout the season beginning on January 6th.
+Fire & Ice Nights are run throughout the season beginning December 31st.
 On these days, the Ice Trail is available during the day from 11am-3pm, closed from maintenance and flooding from 3pm-6pm, and then re-opened for the Fire & Ice skating between 6pm-9pm.
 During the Fire & Ice night, the trail will be lit with tiki torches to light your way as you skate through the forested trail at night!
 Wow!
-The scheduled Fire & Ice nights for 2018 are:
+The scheduled Fire & Ice nights for 2018/2019 are:

 For Ice Trail Updates: